wireapp/wire-server/docs/src/developer/developer/servant.md

 This is a capture combinator for a path that looks like `/:domain/:value`, where `value` is of some arbitrary type `a`.
 The value is returned as a value of type `Qualified a`, which can then be used in federation-aware endpoints.

+(named-and-internal-route-ids)=

+## `Named`, and internal route IDs in swagger

+There is also a combinator `Named` that allows developers to jump back and forth between the swagger docs (see {ref}`swagger-api-docs`) and source code: from the swagger docs, copy the *internal route ID* and full-text-search it in `wire-server/{libs,services}`.
+That will give you both the routing table type and the handler.

+Route internal IDs need to instantiate the `Renderable` class in order to be inserted into the swagger docs.
+The instance should satisfy the property that the ID, as rendered can be copied and fed to grep to find its occurrances behind `Named`s in the source code.

 ## Error handling

 Several layers of error handling are involved when serving a request.
 A handler in service code (e.g. Brig or Galley) can: